clectric-diy/Charge-BoB-Seed/README.md

 ![2D perspective of breakout board](docs/images/Charge-Seed-1st-Render.png)

-The goal is to create a breakout board that contains the reference information that you need to work with the Daisy Seed.
+The goal is to create a breakout board that includes the reference information that you need to work with the Daisy Seed.

 It's hard to tell without a 3D perspective, but those are female headers for the seed to plug into with both male and female headers available to use as well as screw terminal blocks.